Five Handy Proofreading Tips And Tricks For Writers And Authors

-There are many proofreading tips and tricks.
-Using online tools can make your proofreading easier.
+There are many proofreading tips and tricks, but online tools can make your proofreading easier.

-But there are ways to make the task easier and to catch mistakes such as spelling, punctuation, and formatting, as well as typographical errors.
+However, there are ways to make the task easier and to catch mistakes such as spelling, punctuation, formatting, and typographical errors.

-Once you have finished your manuscript, after numerous drafts, edits and re-writes, it’s time to silently read and re-read your manuscript sentence by sentence and word by word.
+Once you finish your manuscript, after numerous writing drafts, edits, and re-writes, it’s time to analyze it sentence by sentence and word by word.

 Prepare for a human proofreader

-Ideally, this should be the task of someone other than yourself, and even more preferably, by more than one proofreader.
+Ideally, proofreading should be the task of someone other than yourself, and even more preferably, by more than one.

-As the author, you should leave your final proofreading of the text until others have completed the task and their notations have been corrected.
+As the author, you should leave your final proofreading of the text until (or till) others have completed the task and you have acted on their notations.

-However, before you rush into the human stage, there are electronic measures you can take to find many basic grammar, spelling, and punctuation mistakes, as well as formatting errors and typos.
+Before it, there are measures you can take to find many basic grammar, spelling, and punctuation mistakes, as well as formatting errors and typos.

-By using an online tool like a grammar check, spell check, or other software first, you will make human proofreading a far less difficult and time-consuming task.
+Using online tools like a grammar check, spell check, or other correction software will make human proofreading a far less difficult and time-consuming task.

 Let’s look at some proofreading tips and tricks to help you.

-Before you start, make sure you save your original manuscript and make sure you have it safely backed up.
+Before you start, make sure you save your original manuscript and that you have reliable backups.

 This will be your file copy for editing and proofreading.

-It is because some online software, including grammar and spell checkers, struggle, go slow, and can even lock up on long documents.
+Some online tools, including grammar and spell checkers, struggle, go slow, and can even lock up on long documents.

-In fact, Microsoft Word slows to a crawl on very long documents, and this increases the chance of crashes and file save failures.
+In fact, word processors like Microsoft Word or Apple Pages can slow to a crawl on very long documents, increasing the chance of crashes and file save failures.

-Working on chapter size files makes the task a lot faster and safer.
+Working on smaller chapter-size files makes the task a lot faster and safer.

 Use the spelling checker first to find the obvious spelling mistakes.

-Then concentrate on sentence structure with a grammar checker.
+Then concentrate on sentence structure with the grammar checker.

-By working on one chapter at a time, you can keep notes of the kinds of errors that recur frequently and use these notes to assist you in the following chapters.
+By working on one chapter at a time, you can keep notes of the recurring errors and use these notes to assist you in the following chapters.

-In fact, this is a good writing habit.
+In fact, this is a good writing habit too.

 Write one chapter, save it safely, and start a new clean document for the next chapter.